cmdcolin/fml9000/README.md

 cargo run
 ```

-## Notes
+## Troubleshooting

-Usage with Linuxbrew may not work, I completely uninstalled linuxbrew to make
+Usage with Linuxbrew may not work, I had to completely uninstall linuxbrew to
-the development work on my computer.
+make the development work on my computer.
 See
 https://github.com/tauri-apps/tauri/issues/3856

 ## License